ahmad-meda/ahmad-meda/README.md

 # Ahmad Meda
-I'm a Final Year BSc Computer Science student at Heriot-Watt University and Fresh out of the oven ML Engineer!
+I'm a Final Year BSc Computer Science student at Heriot-Watt University and Fresh out of the oven ML & DL Engineer!

 ## Socials: